elklein96/reelr/README.md

-# reeler
+# reelr

 ## What is this?

-reeler is a dynamic interface for a movie server.
+reelr is a dynamic interface for a movie server.

 ## How is this different from Plex?